vsupapo/DataAnalysis/Dunder_Mifflin_2021_Sales/README.md

 ## Data Quality Testing
 Data quality is ensured using the queries found in the `data_testing.sql` file.

-The queries found in the `data_testing.sql` file return the following data:
+The queries found in the `data_testing.sql` file are performed on the `mode.dunder_mifflin_paper_sales` and return the following data:
 - The total revenue for each payment cycle
 - The total active accounts for each payment cycle
 - The average rating received from accounts for each payment cycle